 Q: May I consider a set distance outside my town/city/township’s boundaries as included in my planning area?

-This document provides guidance to assist local park and recreation planners and interested individuals in understanding accessibility issues in park planning.
+DISCLAIMER: his document provides guidance to assist local park and recreation planners and interested individuals in understanding accessibility issues in park planning.
 The following information is provided as information and guidelines for IDNR planning standards only.
 This technical assistance does not constitute legal advice.
 Legal advice should be obtained from an attorney.

 Q: What should we include in the Accessibility section of our plan?